-2. Position the jack and raise the jack lift head until it fits firmly onto the bosses nearest the flat tire.
-(Under the vehicle near each wheel, there are bosses in the vehicle's rocker flange.)
+Position the jack and raise the jack lift head until it fits firmly onto the notches nearest to the flat tire.
+(Under the vehicle near each wheel, there are notches in the vehicle's rocker flange.)

 Getting under a vehicle when it is jacked up is dangerous.
 If the vehicle slips off the jack, you could be badly injured or killed.
 Never get under a vehicle when it is supported only by a jack.